kaede0e/two-species-genome-comparison-pipeline/README.md

 ## Run the pipeline
 0. Collect genomes (fasta) of two species (referred to as reference and query genome = refgenome and qrygenome) and gene annotation file (gff3 or bed) for reference genome
 1. **01_preprocess_input**: Pre-process genomes to remove scaffolds from genome assembly and convert gene annotation file into bed format containing only coding sequence (CDS)
 2. **02_genome_alignment_SV_detection**: Aligns refgenome with qrygenome by minimap2 and performs structural variant detection using SyRI.
-Outputs are then visualized in R Studio to infer divergence score based on sequence identity.
+Visualize in R Studio and infer divergence score based on sequence identity
 3.